bakel243687/Threat_Intel/Reports/2026/Phishing-Email-02.md

 ---

 ## 1. Executive Summary
-Provide a 2-3 sentence overview of what happened.
-Who was targeted, what was the lure, and what is the ultimate goal of the attack if known (e.g., credential theft, malware delivery).
-*Example: A targeted phishing campaign utilizing a fake invoice lure was observed targeting corporate inboxes.
-The campaign attempts to direct victims to a credential harvesting page hosted on compromised infrastructure.*
+I received an email a couple of times from an organization I've not heard of, Gainrep.
+Now, I don't have any of my gmails connected to their mail service which was suspicious.
+From my little investigation, below are all I found.

 ---

 ## 2. Threat Actor & Campaign Details
-* **Estimated Threat Actor:** [Unknown / Known Group Name]
+* **Estimated Threat Actor:** Unknown
-* **Target Industry/Region:** [e.g., General, Financial, Tech / Global]
+* **Target Industry/Region:** General
 * **Delivery Method:** Email (Phishing)
-* **Objective:** [Credential Harvesting / Malware Drop / Financial Fraud]
+* **Objective:** Credential Harvesting / Malware Drop

 ---